Project Vision Statement

 - Easy access to loading dock area for deliveries of hospital supplies.

-- Partnership with Oneida county and the city of Utica.
+- Partnership with Oneida County.

 - Access to parking garage at multiple points to make it convenient for patients, families and visitors.